Andover Newton Seminary at Yale Divinity School: History

-The former Andover Newton Theological School (ANTS) in Newton Center, Massachusetts was a product of a 1965 merger between two schools of theology: Andover Theological Seminary and Newton Theological Institution—although the two institutions had been co-resident on the same campus in Newton Center, Massachusetts since 1931.
+The former Andover Newton Theological School (ANTS) in Newton Centre, Massachusetts was a product of a 1965 merger between two schools of theology: Andover Theological Seminary and Newton Theological Institution—although the two institutions had been co-resident on the same campus in Newton Centre since 1931.
 ANTS took the earlier founding date (1807) of the Andover Theological Seminary for its founding year.

 The school created the educational model used by almost all Protestant seminaries today and pioneered many training programs for prospective clergy, including Field Education.
 Its faculty had historically ranked among the most distinguished in theological education, and its alumni and alumnae have included important abolitionists, educators, clergy, and theologians; three presidents of Brown University; the founding presidents of Wabash College, Grinnell College, and the Union Theological Seminary in New York City; one of the most important presidents of Dartmouth College; and major figures in many areas of American life and culture.